patrickwide/alx-higher_level_programming/0x08-python-more_classes/README.md

-Certainly!
-Here's a simplified README for the provided Python tasks:

 # Python - More Classes and Objects

 This set of Python tasks is designed to help you practice working with classes and objects.
 Each task builds upon the previous one, adding more features and functionality to a `Rectangle` class.